-This is a computer mouse that helps in determining the age of the person using it.
-It can be useful to prevent access to certain files or websites to minors, among others.
-If two parties each have a Mystery 7° mouse, it can also create a real greeting feeling thanks to a vibration sent over the Internet to the corresponding party via a specific communication interface.
+Didier Yapi also designed and manufactured what he termed the Mystery Mouse 7°.
+This is a computer mouse that determines the age of its user.
+This device can, for instance, prevent minors accessing certain files or websites.
+Moreover, if two persons are not located in the same area or country, but both have a Mystery Mouse 7°, it can create a real greeting from a vibration sent over the Internet to the corresponding party via a specific communication interface.

 Didier Yapi, from Côte d’Ivoire, was probably one of the most prolific IT inventors / researchers in Africa from 1998 onwards.
 Among his inventions there is the Dead Cryptor, the Mystery 7° Mouse, the Incorporated Keyboard 1 (IK1), etc. Unfortunately, Didier Yapi passed away on April 6, 2015.
 Only a few Africans can measure what Africa has lost with the untimely demise of this authentic genius.